-The running theme of the group is to create a supportive and creative environment where all walks of life can attend, "open their arms," and be open to receiving and working with God's gifts.
-Shared experiences are created out of thin air using the fundamentals of improvisational theatre.
+Creates a supportive and creative environment where those from all walks of life can attend, “open their arms,” and be open to receiving and working with God’s gifts.
+Shared experiences are created out of thin air, using the fundamentals of improvisational theatre.